Indicate whether each of the following statements describes poten... | Channels for Pearson+

 Textbook Question

-Indicate whether each of the following statements describes potential or kinetic energy: b. kicking a ball
+Indicate whether each of the following statements describes potential or kinetic energy: c. the energy in a lump of coal

 Verified Solution